SaurabhGoyal/saurabhgoyal.github.io/_posts/2017-07-29-scheduling-with-amqp.markdown

 * ```Message Queue``` - Publishers add message to a queue and subscribers consume that queue.

 The queue pattern is what's used mostly because of it's flexibility.
-Technically all the interaction happens using AMQP so let's discuss that.
+Message queuing uses one popular protocol - AMQP.
+In above steps, all the interaction happens using AMQP so let's discuss that.

 ---